virtualmin/virtualmin.com/content/docs/Backup and Migration/how-to-backup-virtual-servers.md

 The various global Virtualmin configuration settings can be restored in exactly the same way as you would restore domains.
 Just select the `virtualmin.tar.gz` file as the source to restore from, and in the **Virtualmin settings to restore** section check the types of global settings to include.

-This can even be used to migrate templates, custom fields, script installers, content styles, resellers and email messages to a new system.
+This can even be used to migrate templates, custom fields, web app installers, content styles, resellers and email messages to a new system.

 ### Command line backup tools